CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** Hunt Map Piece 5, 5 Hunter Tokens
 - **Recommendations:** We've settled into a pattern where one Ancient's Assistant quest unlocks another, which unlocks another, and provides Map Pieces to further the Hunt.
 Have fun getting to know Pipit and progressing in the Hunt!
 Don't forget to check off the Oh, Endless Possibilities quest when you're done!

+### Steel Boots - SurfaceC

+(THIS IS MUCH LONGER THAN USUAL; bear with me.)

+- **Location:** Raina Surface Camp
+- **Unlocked by:** Raina Expedition Trail: Raina Surface Camp (Riza quest)
+- **Type:** Collection
+- **Requirements:** Pay 25 Steel Boots
+- **Rewards:** 1 Dust Water (what's this good for?
+Who knows?
+Nothing yet.) and 3 Stempos
+- **Recommendations:** THE EVIL QUEST OF EVIL.
+This is OBSCENELY expensive.
+  - Each Steel Boot needs 3 Steel Bars and 1 Fabric Boot (among other items) to build.
+Each Fabric Boot needs 100 Coins, 3 Leafsung Boots, some Fine Fabric, Raw Fabric, and a Steel Bar to build.
+Each Leafsung Boot requires 2 Leaf Boots and 1 Leafsung Ink to build.
+Each Leafsung Ink requires 5 Essence, 5 Spider Poison, 3 Claws, and 3 Dust.
+  - So in short, if you drill down, each Steel Boot requires that you build one Fabric Boot, from Leafsung Boots, from Leaf Boots and Leafsung Ink, and Steel Bars, which means each Steel Boot needs 100 Coins, 9 Claws, 9 Dust, 15 Essence, 1 Fine Fabric, 6 Leaf Boots, 45 Leaves, 4 Raw Fabric, 2 River Grass, 15 Spider Poison, and 4 Steel Bars, which very likely will need to be made from 12 Raw Steel and 12 Wood.
+  - EACH.
+BOOT.
+  - First: make sure you've completed River Grass Supply in Riza to get the cheapest pair of Steel Boots in the game.
+  - Second: make sure you've completed the Tailor quest in 3PC for the cheapest pair of Fabric Boots in the game.
+  - Third: consider redoing the entire game a few times to chalk up a few more of these cheaper boots, because they're less mind-numbing than farming all the necessary materials.
+    - If you decide just to take the quest right now after doing First and Second parts, you'll need 2300 Coins, 207 Claws, 207 Dust, 345 Essence, 23 Fine Fabric, 138 Leaf Boots, 1035 Leaves,  92 Raw Fabric, 48 River Grass, 345 Spider Poison (which will, at the best efficiency, require 138,000 battle-words in 345 battles against Aracni), and 95 Steel Bars, and all you get for it will be one. single.
+Dust Water, which has no apparent use so far and can't be sold.
+Consider very carefully.
+    - Seriously, consider completing this quest on a later pass.
+It'll be less tedious spread over completing other quests.
+  - Fourth: Make sure you've completed the Make &#95; Sing series of quests in Luciola Forest so you'll be able to craft Leafsung Ink in Mama Tree.
+(Don't waste any of your winnings on the Leafsung Vial Creation in Mama Tree at present, if you haven't yet.)
+  - Fifth: You'll need bunches of Leafsung Ink for a later sidequest with a far niftier reward.
+Don't burn yourself out farming that now, if you haven't checked out Balance yet.
+  - **Fifth and a half**: Golden Chests and River Chests just started dropping Leafsung Ink.
+I'm not completely rewriting this section the way I possibly should in light of this, because this means that fighting Arenica and Suulan and Desert Rudakai just became relevant to this quest, as well as * spoiler * in the Floating City of Balance.
+  - **Fifth and three quarters**: Look, just ignore the rest and come back after you've gotten far enough through Balance to find a consistent source of River Chests and River Keys, because you might just want to farm all your Leafsung Ink that way.
+  - Sixth: Spider Poison will be the most demanding thing to farm, if you decide to manufacture Leafsung Ink the old-fashioned way, because you absolutely cannot get it except from a battle or a Luciola Wooden Chest.
+(Essence, Leaves, and Steel Bars will probably be the next-most-demanding bits).
+Spider Poison is best gotten from Aracni in Luciola Forest, but Illi in Mama Tree and Ylly in Gansu will give you Rope at the same time (needed for a lot of other things in the game) and some much-needed variety.
+Illi stack well with Tylu, which will get you Claws for the Leafsung Ink.
+Ylly will also help you gather Raw Fabric.
+  - Seventh: So, the Steel Bars.
+Yasri in 3PC drop them directly, and also drop Fine Fabric that you'll need, and extra Raw Steel to help polish off.
+If you get tired of them, Rulo drop Raw Steel in nice quantities.
+  - Eighth: Essence and Leaves can come from Desert Wignow, which conveniently also drop the Desert Stones that are in such high demand for Gansu sidequests.
+  - Good luck, and may the Force be with you.

+### Steel (Or Brace) Yourself - Balance

+- **Location:** Floating City of Balance
+- **Unlocked by:** Riza MQ6/Journey Upriver
+- **Type:** Collection
+- **Requirements:** Deliver 5 Reinforced Steel Helmets and 5 Reinforced Steel Breastplates
+- **Rewards:** 1 River Chest and 1 River Key
+- **Recommendations:** Not now.
+For one, you'll definitely want to equip yourself with the first R.S.
+Helmet and Breastplate you can get, so you functionally need 6 of each.
+For another, 1 River Chest and 1 River Key are nowhere near as valuable as the items you're trading for them.
+But when you're running out of sidequests, this is a fun one to try to push through.

+### Steel Weapons - Riza

+- **Location:** Riza Rivertown
+- **Unlocked by:** Riza MQ3/Remedy for a Friend
+- **Type:** Collection
+- **Requirements:** Craft & turn in 5 Steel Maces and 10 Steel Shields
+- **Rewards:** 3 Stempos
+- **Recommendations:** Biggest resource suck up to this point in the game.
+Even for completionists, I'd wait until all Main Quests were finished before tackling this one.
+Probably most of the sidequests, too.
+Much better to craft a Steel Mace to use yourself.

+### Step Into The Deadlands (1/4) - DFO

+- **Location:** Dark Forest Outpost
+- **Quest Path:** (open via DFO MQ12/Well of Lost Souls) • **Step Into The Deadlands (1/4)** • DFO Hounding the Dead (2/4) • DFO Message in a Spirit (3/4) • DFO Flutters Shy & High (4/4)
+- **Type:** Battle
+- **Requirements:** Defeat 10 Papple Spirits
+- **Rewards:** 1 Staff of the Dead
+- **Recommendations:** This series culminates in my favorite ever Wardrobe reward (see Flutters Shy & High), and Papple Spirits have the great virtue (great in my opinion, anyway) of Not Having Any Price Tag Other Than Words.
+The reward is a Weapon2 I can take or leave, but it's great for anyone trying to max Luck.

 ### Sticks & Stones - ShrineGiant

 - **Location:** Shrine of Ages